Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 How to Use Electric Net Fences for Rotational Grazing

-So, you've figured out how large your temporary paddocks should be, how many animals you're going to graze in each group, and you've learned how to set up your electric net fence - you're ready to begin using the fences for rotational grazing.
+So, you've figured out how large your temporary paddocks should be, how many animals you're going to graze in each group, and you've learned how to set up your electric net fence.
+You're ready to begin using the fences for rotational grazing.

-A note on charging your fence: I recommend a low-impedance electric charger, or "fencer", for this type of grazing.
+A note on charging your fence: I recommend a low-impedance electric charger, or "fencer," for this type of grazing.
 You'll often be put in situations where your fence is touching tall foliage, and this will eat up the charge in your fence if you don't use low-impedance.
 I also strongly recommend a solar-powered fencer, like the one I've linked below, so that you don't have to fuss with batteries or extension cords.
-Also, remember that you have to ground your electric circuit - I use a copper rod driven into the earth for this purpose.
+Also, remember that you have to ground your electric circuit (I use a copper rod driven into the earth for this purpose).

-Rinse and repeat!
 Rotate your animals across all your available grazing land in this fashion.

 Troubleshooting Common Problems